mikes222/mapsforge_flutter/README.md

 # mapsforge_flutter

-A port of mapsforge for pure flutter.
+Pure offline maps for flutter.
+This is a port of mapsforge.

 Please take a look at the original library for android and java:

 https://github.com/mapsforge/mapsforge

-If the device of your userbase is online while showing the map do not use that library.
+If your users are online while showing the maps do not use that library.
 While it is possible to show online-tiles there are much simpler libs available out there to perform this job.

-The main feature of this library is to analyze compressed mapfiles locally storead at the user's device and render the tiles on the user's device while the device has no internet connection.
+The main feature of this library is to analyze compressed mapfiles locally stored at the user's device and render the tiles on the user's device while the device has no internet connection.

 ## Limitations